-- The base brackets will be installed on the outboard side of the axle housing flange.
+The base brackets will be installed on the outboard side of the axle housing flange.
 Use the 3/8" nuts and bolts supplied to secure the brackets to the axle housing.
 Be sure the surface is clean and free from any burrs or rust to ensure the brackets will sit flat.
 Torque to 45-50 Ft/Lbs.
+Photo 1

-Photo 1 - 2.
-The brackets are drilled with 3 separate bolt patterns.
+- The brackets are drilled with 3 separate bolt patterns.
 This allows you to position the calipers straight back, 20 degrees up or 20 degrees down.
-Depending on the specific vehicle you are installing the kit on and any aftermarket suspension it may be equipped with this will allow you to position the calipers where you need to clear the suspension or wheel wells.
-Be sure to install the base brackets with the countersunk holes facing out.
-Photo 2 - 3.
+If you are working on a car with aftermarket suspension this will allow you to position the calipers where you need to clear the suspension or wheel wells.
+For cars with stock suspension the brackets should be installed straight back Photo 2 - 3.
 The upper caliper bracket can now be installed onto the base bracket.
-Install the 7/16" socket head bolts provided into the countersunk holes of the base bracket.
-Next slide (2) of the 1/4" tube spacers provided over each bolt. - 4.
+Install the 7/16" hex head bolts provided into the holes of the base bracket.
+Next slide (1) of the 1⁄4" and (1) 1/8" tube spacers provided over each bolt. - 4.
 Next slide the upper caliper bracket over the bolts and secure with the 7/16" nuts provided.
 The tube spacers should now be sandwiched between the upper and lower brackets.
 The nuts can be left finger tight until you verify the caliper is centered over the rotor.
-Photo 3 - 5.
-Reinstall the axle shafts, C-clips, center shaft and retaining bolt.
+Photo 3 - Reinstall the axle shafts, C-clips, center shaft and retaining bolt.
 Be sure the axle shafts are in the correct sides and tighten the retaining bolt.
 Make sure everything spins freely and reinstall the differential cover with a new gasket.
 Be sure to refill the differential with the correct grade of gear oil.
-Photo 4 & 5
+Photo 4